Global Payments Review

 Global Payments Fees & Rates

 Global Payments does not disclose any pricing information on its website.
 Your rates and fees are negotiable, so don’t be afraid to haggle a bit.
-If you’re not sure what to ask about, check out our article, The Complete Guide to Credit Card Processing Rates & Fees, or our infographic, A Visual Guide to Credit Card Processing Fees and Rates.
+If you’re not sure what to ask about, check out our article, The Complete Guide To Merchant Account & Credit Card Processing Fees, or our infographic, A Visual Guide to Credit Card Processing Fees & Rates.